Request Request Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Patient relaxing after visiting the sedation dentist for special needs in Grand Prairie

 For patients with physical or intellectual disabilities, receiving quality dental care that’s comfortable and accommodating to their needs can be difficult to find.
 Our team understands the unique barriers faced by our patients, which is why we have a full, in-house anesthesia team to offer several different types of sedation to make your loved one as comfortable as possible.
-Depending on the treatments they’re receiving and what would help them feel most at-ease, we offer oral conscious, IV, and hospital/OR sedation, or general anesthesia.
-Plus, each patient is safely monitored by a professional throughout their entire procedure with our sedation dentist for special needs in Grand Prairie, TX.
+Depending on the treatments they’re receiving and what would help them feel most at-ease, we offer oral conscious, and/or IV general anesthesia.
+Plus, each patient is safely monitored by a professional throughout their entire procedure with our sedation team and dentist for special needs in Grand Prairie, TX.

 youtube thumbnail